shumarkq/CMAQ/POST/AMET_eval/README.md

 Prior to running this post-processing run script, the user is encouraged to build their own executables for the combine, sitecmp and sitecmp_dailyo3 executables using the following steps:
 1. Clone the 5.2 branch of the USEPA CMAQ GitHub repository:
   `gitclone -b 5.2 https://github.com/USEPA/CMAQ.git CMAQ52_repo`
-2. Edit and run bldit_project.csh to create a CMAQ “Project” space.
+2. Edit and run bldit_project.csh to create a CMAQ “Project” space:
    `Ln 18: set CMAQ_HOME = /home/username/cmaq_project`
    `Ln 24-40: Select which tools you need (e.g. COMBINE, SITECMP, HR2DAY)`
    `./bldit_project.csh epa`
-3. Create executables for the Fortran utilities
+3. Create executables for the Fortran utilities:
    `cd $CMAQ_HOME/POST/combine/scripts`
    `./bldit_combine.csh [compiler] [version]`
   Compiler options are intel, gcc, pgi
   If you don’t choose a version number, the default for the system you’re on will be used (e.g. on atmos: intel 17.0)

 * Within section 3 of this run script the user should select the compiler and compiler version that they used to create the combine, sitecmp and sitecmp_dailyo3 executables.
 * CMAQ_HOME should be set to the project directory set in the bldit_project.csh script in step 2.
 If you are not using a CMAQ5.2 reposiotry you can comment out the line for CMAQ_HOME in section 3 and modify the location of the executables and the spec_def files in sections 4 and 5.
-* OBS_DATA_DIR contains the location of the observation data from the different routine networks.
-These observation files have already been pre-formatted to be compatible with the sitecmp and sitecmp_dailyo3 utilities.
-The files are already available on atmos under the directory /work/MOD3EVAL/aq_obs/routine, but can also be downloaded from the  [CMAS Center Data Clearinghouse](https://www.cmascenter.org/download/data.cfm) under the heading "2000-2015 North American Air Quality Observation Data".
+* OBS_DATA_DIR should be set to the location of the observation data from the different routine networks of interest.
+These observation files need to be formatted to be compatible with the sitecmp and sitecmp_dailyo3 utilities.
+The pre-formatted files are already available on atmos under the directory /work/MOD3EVAL/aq_obs/routine, but can also be downloaded from the  [CMAS Center Data Clearinghouse](https://www.cmascenter.org/download/data.cfm) under the heading "2000-2015 North American Air Quality Observation Data".
+* AMETBASE should be set to the location of the AMETv1.3 code base.
+These files are already available on atmos under the directory /work/MOD3EVAL/amet.
+They can also be cloned directly from GitHub using the command  `gitclone -b 1.3 https://github.com/USEPA/AMET.git AMET13_repo`

 ### Section 4: Combine configuration options